 Nurses have the need for care just as any other healthcare professional.
-At CPH & Associates we take pride in providing optimum care for the future of nurses, by providing professional liability insurance to protect your career from future liabilities.
+At CPH Insurance we take pride in providing optimum care for the future of nurses, by providing professional liability insurance to protect your career from future liabilities.
 Say you have administered the wrong dosage of medication – or you were negligent in noticing the signs that someone could be having a reaction to medication.
 Or perhaps you failed to provide care at a crucial time during the patient’s visit.
-All of these things could result in a malpractice suit against you and if you’re not covered by professional liability insurance, you could lose more than your employment.
+All of these things could result in a malpractice suit against you and if you’re not covered by professional liability insurance, you could lose more than just your employment.

 Moreover, opting not to have what amounts to relatively inexpensive coverage may end up costing more in the long run.
 All nurses, no matter their practice, should carry an individual policy for professional liability coverage.